 Terraform can be used to define and create infrastructure for your system, covering the hardware your applications will run on.
 Classically this includes compute and networking resources that can be managed by APIs from various service providers and systems.

-Ansible configures and deploys your enviormnet on the infrastructure provided by Terraform.
+Ansible configures and deploys your environment on the infrastructure provided by Terraform.
 This can encompass not only operating system configuration, but also application installation and configuration, together with provisioning and managing storage on which the application runs.
 The storage can be either external or local.
 In this blog I will be focussing on the external storage management and configuration.

-In it’s simplest form, Terraform cretaes the servers and Ansible configures and installs the servers.
+In it’s simplest form, Terraform creates the servers and Ansible configures and installs the servers.
 Ansible can then also be used to provision storage to the server and then install the application on that external storage.
 Why external storage?
 That would be the subject of a completely different conversation around resilience, redundancy, performance amonst other things, which I’m not going to get into here.

 Back to using Ansible and Terraform together…